SyncfusionExamples/EJ2-React-Lazy-loading/README.md

 export default Blog
 ```

-In the maps.js file, we have added a Syncfusion Grid component.
+In the maps.js file, Syncfusion Grid component has been added.

 ```typescript
 import React, { Component } from 'react'